CSaratakij/PortFolio/content/post/MyWinBar.md

 ![bit-encode](/img/mywinbar-bitflag.png)

 All I need is 2 bytes, first 6 bits is for the current workspace.
-10 bits after that is a bool flag status of wheter or not workspace currently have atleast 1 window.
+10 bits after that is a bool flag status of whether or not workspace currently have atleast 1 window.

 To get the information, simply use bitwise. \
 Shift bit to the right by 10 to get the current workspace.
 Use AND operation to get the bool flag.